-Inrush limiting has several benefits.
+Inrush limiting is beneficial for a number of reasons.
 First, it provides a mechanism to keep the inrush current below the 400 mA, 50 ms, maximum inrush allowed by the standard.
-Second, by keeping the current below the PSE operational limit, which can be as low as the classification power divided by the PSE voltage, it allows an arbitrarily large-bulk capacitor to be charged.
+Second, by reducing the level of the current limit below the PSE operational limit, which can be as low as the classification power divided by the PSE voltage, it allows an arbitrarily large bulk capacitor to be charged.
 Third, some legacy PSEs may not tolerate large inrush currents while powering their outputs up.

-The TPS2375-1 operational current limit protects the internal power switch from sudden output faults and current surges.
-The minimum operational current limit level of 405 mA lies above the maximum PSE output current limit of 400 mA.
-This current limit enables the PD to draw the maximum available power and also allows the PSE to detect fault conditions.
-The IEEE 802.3af standard allows PDs to draw momentary currents up to 400 mA, which can be prevented if the current limit is set lower.
+The TPS2375 operational current limit protects the internal power switch from instantaneous output faults and current surges.
+The minimum operational current limit level of 405 mA is above the maximum PSE output current limit of 400 mA.
+This current limit allows the PD to draw the maximum available power and also allows the PSE to detect fault conditions.

-The TPS2375-1 incorporates a state machine that controls the inrush and operational current limit states.
-When V(VDD) is below the lower UVLO threshold, the current limit state machine is reset.
-In this condition, the RTN pin is high impedance, and floats to $V{(VDD)}$ once the output capacitor is discharged.
-When $V{(VDD)}$ rises above the UVLO turnon threshold, the TPS2375-1 enables the internal power MOSFET with the current limit set to the value programmed by $R{(ILIM)}$.
-The load capacitor charges and the RTN pin voltage falls from $V{(VDD)}$ to nearly V(VSS).
-Once the inrush current falls about 10% below the programmed limit for 150-us, the current limit switches to the 450-mA operational level and PG goes open-drain.
-This switchover is seen in the operation of PG in Figure 1.
-The internal power MOSFET is disabled if the input voltage drops below the lower UVLO threshold and the state machine is reset
+The TPS2375 incorporates a state machine that controls the inrush and operational current limit states.
+When $V{(VDD)}$ is below the lower UVLO threshold, the current limit state machine is reset.
+In this condition, the RTN pin is high impedance, and at $V{(VDD)}$ once the output capacitor is discharged by the downstream circuits.
+When $V{(VDD)}$ rises above the UVLO turnon threshold, the TPS2375 enables the internal power MOSFET with the current limit set to the programmed inrush value.
+The load capacitor charges and the RTN pin voltage falls from $V{(VDD)}$ to nearly $V{(VSS)}$ .
+Once the inrush current falls about 10% below the programmed limit, the current limit switches to the internal 450-mA operational level after a 150- $\mu$ s delay.
+This switchover can be seen in the operation of PG, which goes active (open drain) after inrush terminates as seen in Figure 1.
+The internal power MOSFET is disabled if the input voltage drops below the lower UVLO threshold.